-"Vicars of Christ" tortured and killed innocent people by the thousands,
+"Vicars of Christ" tortured and killed innocent people

 When Jesus promised that the "gates of hell will not prevail against his church", surely he didn't have this institution in mind, with its "Vicars of Christ" who themselves directed and applauded the torture and killing of thousands of Jews, and created an atmosphere that led in recent years with an effort to exterminate the whole of the Jewish nation.